 Adam: Can you share some information about how, some of our listeners if they’re interested in this scholarship, how they could apply?

 Nick: I know most of our listeners are people who are already in the community.
-Do you have any advice for some younger folks who might be listening, hoping to break into the FileMaker community or just tech in general, especially young females?
-What kind of advice do you have for them on the steps they can take right now in their early career?
+Do you have any advice for some younger folks who might be listening, hoping to break into the FileMaker community, or just tech in general, especially young females?
+What kind of advice do you have for them on the steps they can take right now in their early careers?

 Nick: #PauseStandTall right, that’s our hashtag on Twitter?

 Adam: Anything else?

 Nick: If you don’t mind, we can close up and I’d just like you to say a few things about the Women of FileMaker, how people can in touch with you guys, your website, and stuff.